SCHP K-9 Teams | SCDPS Skip to main content

 Training

 There are no days off for a K-9 handler, and the day doesn’t end when the shift ends.
 The handler is responsible for feeding the dog, cleaning the kennel and exercising the dog.
-And, if the handler goes on vacation, he or she is responsible for either taking the dog or finding someone to care for it.
 In addition to the handler bonding with the dog, it’s also important for the handler’s family to bond with it as well since K-9s live with their handlers at their homes.

 As a tribute to troopers who made the ultimate sacrifice, starting in 2010, the Highway Patrol began naming K-9s after fallen troopers.
 Click the K-9 name to learn more about their namesake or visit our Fallen Troopers Memorial.